decentralised-dataexchange/data-exchange-agreements/docs/datadisclosure-agreement-specification.md

 During a DDA capture process, the signing transaction is registered on the chain to enable provenance.
 The solution will leverage features offered by ONTOCHAIN to develop and deploy a smart contract to facilitate seamless data exchanges between two organisations.
 #### Publish to the marketplace via a DLT

-During the creation of the data disclosure agreement, the DS creates a token of ownership for the DDA template and registers it to the blockchain.
-The DDA template is stored in the (Inter Planetary File System) IPFS.
+During the creation of the data disclosure agreement, the DS creates a token of ownership for the DDA offer and registers it to the blockchain.
+The DDA offer is stored in the (Inter Planetary File System) IPFS.
 The signing process is facilitated  by a data intermediary service, such as iGrant.io, which acts as a notary and registers the signed DDA evidence (hash) to the blockchain.

 ![](images/dda-publish-ds-in-blockchain-ecosystem.svg)
 *Figure 10.
 Publishing of DDAs by DS in the blockchain ecosystem*

 The DS and the DUS do not need to understand the underlying witness system and cost mechanisms of using a DLT, e.g. Ethereum, bitcoin etc. The use of data intermediary service also reduces the costs associated with the footprint on the blockchain and solves the key issue of trust, e.g. who's signed DDA do you trust?

 The transaction data is on-chain as per chapter "Ontologies/ On-Chain Data", with the ownership of the DDA and event signature needed for data provenance.
-The DDA template is stored in the IPFS.
+The DDA offer is stored in the IPFS.

-#### Countersigning of DDAs by the DUS via a DLT
+#### Countersigning of DDA offers by the DUS via a DLT
-Any DUS can view the DS and what data they are offering to share, countersign a DDA and use the data based on the terms set in the agreement as shown below.
+Any DUS can view what data DSs are offering to share, negotiate new terms and eventually sign a DDA and use the data based on the terms set in the agreement as shown below.

 ![](images/dda-countersigning-by-dus-in-blockchain-ecosystem.svg)
 *Figure 11.
 Countersigning of DDA by DUS in the blockchain ecosystem*

 #### Off-chain and On-chain handling of data disclosure agreements

-As illustrated in Figure 11 above, once the DDA is prepared, the signed DDA (by the DS) is broadcasted to the data intermediary.
+As illustrated in Figure 11 above, once the DDA is prepared, the DDA offer (by the DS) is published in the marketplace by the Data Intermediary.
+The Data Intermediary awaits the signed DDA (by both DS and DUS) before anchoring it to the DLT.
 The data intermediary waits for the countersigned DDA from the DUS(s) and anchors it to the DLT.
 The detailed mechanism involved in anchoring (via a smart contract) to the underlying witness system (e.g. DLTs like blockchain, hash graphs) taking into account the key considerations (in chapter 3.2] is as pictured below Figure 12.

 ![](images/dda-anchor--transactions-to-dlt.svg)
 *Figure 12.
 Anchoring DDA transactions to a witness system, e.g. DLT*

 The DDAs are always stored in local storage, a copy of which is available with the signing parties and the data intermediary.
-The hash of the DDA template (Hash (1)) forms the bottom leaf of the Merkle tree.
+The hash of the DDA offer (Hash (1)) forms the bottom leaf of the Merkle tree.
 Hash (2) represents the hash of the signed DDA when it is published to the data marketplace while Hash (3) represents the countersigned DDA.
 At a given point in time, the root hash from the Merkle tree is added to the DLT.
-#### 3.3.4	Handling release of personal data
+#### Handling release of personal data

 When the actual exchange of data happens from the DS to the DUS, an event and a corresponding proof is appended to the Data Disclosure Agreement.
 This provides for data exchange provenance to any interested parties.
 ##	User stories and use case analysis
-### 4.1	Individual
+### Individual
 <table>
   <tr>
    <td><strong>Use case</strong>